Soheil-ab/C2TCP-IFIP/README.md

-# C2TCP v1.0
+# C2TCP v2.0

+This is C2TCP: A Cellular Controlled delay TCP.

 Installation Guide
 ==================

-Here we will provide you with a guides to do the tests on single machine.
+Here we will provide you with detailed instructions to test C2TCP on single machine.
-All schemes and tools are tested on Ubuntu 14.04 except BBR which requires Ubuntu 16.04 and above (here it is tested on Ubuntu 17.04)
-If you are going to test BBR and won't like to chage the kernel manually each time, we recommend using two macines (or VMs) one with Ubuntu 14.04 for the tests with all schemes except BBR and the other with Ubuntu 17.04 for BBR.
-If not, simply skip the Build BBR, and continue with the instructions.

 ### Getting the Source Code:

-Note: C2TCP is implemented on Linux kernel 3.13.0 (Ubuntuu 14.04).
+Note: C2TCP is implemented on Linux kernel 4.13.1.

 Get the source code: